jimbaker/tagstr/pep.rst

 At the time of this PEP's announcement, a fully-working implementation is [available](https://github.com/lysnikolaou/cpython/tree/tag-strings-rebased).

-This branch does not have the final internal implementation, as the PEP discussion will likely provide changes.
-The branch also doesn't provide the ``Decoded`` and ``Interpolation`` protocols.
+This implementation is not final, as the PEP discussion will likely provide changes.

 Rejected Ideas
 ==============